 Chimps in Laboratories

-The vast majority of chimpanzees in captivity in the United States are kept in biomedical research laboratories.
-Research on chimpanzees began in the US in the 1920s, when psychologist Robert M. Yerkes began studying the behavior of a chimpanzee and a bonobo whom he had purchased.
-His work expanded and led to the establishment of a primate lab at Yale University, which then moved to Orange Park, Florida, and ultimately ended up at Emory University in Atlanta, Georgia, where Yerkes National Primate Research Center is still located today.
-Although the bulk of Robert Yerkes’ own research was on behavior and psychology, the chimps were also viewed as ideal biomedical research subjects by the 1940s.
+Research on chimpanzees began in the US in the 1920s, when psychologist Robert M. Yerkes began studying the behavior of a chimpanzee and a bonobo he had purchased.
+His work led to the establishment of the first primate lab in the US.

-In the 1950s, the Air Force and NASA captured 65 young chimpanzees from Africa to use in early space research and testing.
-These chimpanzees and their descendents ultimately formed the basis of a chimpanzee breeding and research colony at Holloman Air Force Base near Alamogordo, New Mexico.
-Around the country, other primate research centers were being established around the same time.
-With no restrictions on capturing and importing wild chimps from Africa, some chose to acquire chimps for their research purposes and established sizable colonies.
+In the 1950s, the Air Force and NASA captured 65 chimpanzees from Africa to use in early space research and testing.
+These chimpanzees formed the basis of a chimpanzee breeding and research colony at Holloman Air Force Base near Alamogordo, New Mexico.

 In the 1970s, with the passage of the Endangered Species Act, it became illegal to import wild-caught chimpanzees into the US.
-But only wild chimpanzees were considered “endangered”.
-Captive chimpanzees were designated as “threatened”, allowing their use in invasive and sometimes lethal biomedical research projects to continue.
-The chimp pipeline from Africa cut off, labs expanded their breeding programs to ensure a continuous supply of chimpanzees.
+Labs responded by expanding their breeding programs to ensure a continuous supply of chimpanzees.

-In the 1980s, AIDS emerged, and chimpanzees were viewed as an ideal research model for this new, deadly disease.
-There was an even greater emphasis on breeding to produce plenty of subjects for AIDS research.
-Also in the 1980s, toxicologist Fred Coulston established the laboratory that would eventually become the Coulston Foundation in Alamogordo, New Mexico, not far from the chimp research colony on Holloman Air Force Base, with a particular focus on chimpanzees as research subjects.
+In the 1980s, an even greater emphasis was placed on breeding chimpanzees to produce subjects for AIDS research.
+Toxicologist Fred Coulston established the laboratory that would eventually become the Coulston Foundation in Alamogordo, New Mexico, not far from Holloman Air Force Base.

 Life in a Lab

-Chimps kept in research labs are used in a multiple array of research projects and in highly varied housing conditions.
-Life in a lab is often monotonous, with little variety of food or activity.
-Chimps may be used in disease research such as hepatitis, malaria, respiratory viruses, or other illnesses, experimental surgeries, toxicology studies, vaccine studies, and other areas of invasive biomedical research.
-They may also be used in cognitive research, which examines their intelligence, thinking, language ability, and planning skills.
+Chimpanzees have been used in disease research such as HIV/AIDS, hepatitis, malaria, respiratory viruses, experimental surgeries, toxicology studies, vaccine studies, and other areas of invasive biomedical research.
+They have also been used in cognitive research, which examines their intelligence, thinking, language ability, and planning skills.
 Such studies may have an invasive component, such as anesthesia for MRIs or other brain scans.
-Chimps in labs may live alone in a 5’x5’x7’ cage, alone in a larger cage, together with one other chimpanzee, in a small group of 4-6 chimps, or in a relatively large group of chimps with outdoor areas as large as a quarter of an acre.